BrendanSD3/drawio-integration/README.md

 Fonts, colors, default styles, libraries, CSS and more can be configured to match the environment and style of the host application by using the configure=1 URL parameter.
 See <a href="https://github.com/jgraph/drawio-integration/blob/master/localstorage-svg.html#L68" target="_blank">localstorage-svg.html</a>.

-The following examples are available:

-* <a href="https://github.com/jgraph/drawio-integration/blob/master/inline.js" target="_blank">Example</a> for editing with embedInline mode and adapting embedded SVG images to dark mode (see <a href="http://jgraph.github.io/drawio-integration/inline.html" target="_blank">example</a>)
-* <a href="https://github.com/jgraph/drawio-integration/blob/master/diagram-editor.js" target="_blank">JavaScript API</a> for editing embedded SVG and PNG images in a HTML page (see <a href="http://jgraph.github.io/drawio-integration/helloworld.html" target="_blank">example1</a>, <a href="http://jgraph.github.io/drawio-integration/javascript.html" target="_blank">example2</a>)
-* <a href="http://jgraph.github.io/drawio-integration/localstorage.html#default" target="_blank">Using Local Storage</a> Saving and loading a diagrams.net diagram to/from HTML5 local storage (use the part of the hash-tag to change the local storage key)
-* <a href="http://jgraph.github.io/drawio-integration/localstorage-svg.html#default" target="_blank">Using Local Storage (SVG)</a> Saving and loading a diagrams.net diagram to/from HTML5 local storage as SVG (use the part of the hash-tag to change the local storage key).
-This example uses an SVG element instead of an image to support hyperlinks.
-Keep in mind that diagrams.net uses foreignObjects for text labels in static SVG output.
-ForeignObjects are not supported in IE11 and earlier.
-(For draft states, a special dialog is now available.)
-* <a href="http://jgraph.github.io/drawio-integration/localfile.html" target="_blank">Using Local File</a> Saving and loading to/from a self-modifying local file
-* <a href="https://github.com/jgraph/drawio-integration/tree/master/webdav" target="_blank">Using embed mode with WebDav</a>
-* <a href="https://github.com/jgraph/drawio-github" target="_blank">Using embed mode with GitHub</a>
-* <a href="https://github.com/jgraph/drawio-github/blob/master/DARK-MODE.md" target="_blank">Supporting Dark Mode in SVG</a>